North Wales County Tops

 The walk, like so many of those I’m not expecting much from, turned out to be surprisingly pleasant.
 From the RSPB car park, its a gentle incline for about 20 minutes towards the big chalky cliff.
 A relatively straightforward and well sign-posted path leads through beautifully coloured heather to the trig point at the top.
 We had a warm but cloudy day so couldn’t see all the way to Dublin, just bits of Holyhead harbour and the ferries coming in and out.

-Significance: Highest peak in Flintshire (Traditional CT)
+Significance: Highest peak in Flintshire (Historic CT)

 Member of: Marilyn